 We will not control the management, investment decisions or operations of the companies in which we may invest.
-Management of those enterprises may decide to change the nature of their assets, or management may otherwise change in a manner that is not satisfactory to us.
+Management of those enterprises may decide to change the nature of their assets, or management may otherwise change in a manner that is not satisfactory to us (including actions or investments that are incompatible with our qualification as a REIT or other tax objectives).
 We will have no ability to affect these management decisions and we may have only limited ability to dispose of our investments.